 Curricula Overview (EG)

-Curricula in the College of Engineering lead to the degrees of Bachelor of Science in the disciplines of biomedical, chemical, civil, computer, electrical, environmental, and mechanical engineering, as well as the Bachelor of Science in computer science and engineering.
+Curricula in the College of Engineering lead to the degrees of Bachelor of Science in the disciplines of biomedical, chemical, civil, computer, electrical, environmental, and mechanical engineering, as well as the Bachelor of Science in computer science & engineering.
 Integrated five-year liberal arts/engineering programs, leading to Bachelor of Science and Bachelor of Arts degrees or a Bachelor of Science and Bachelor of Management for Engineers degree, are also offered.
 In addition, students may choose to integrate their studies by concentrating their electives to pursue interests in a particular area such as biomedical or environmental engineering.
 The cross-disciplinary nature of these studies allows students from several disciplines to participate in available courses.

 Each of the engineering programs emphasizes the fundamentals of mathematics, natural sciences, and engineering science, combined with specialized study in a particular discipline and broadening studies in the humanities and social sciences.
-Students interested in pursuing computer science as a major may do so as an option under the Bachelor of Science in computer science and engineering curriculum or under the Bachelor of Science degree program or the Bachelor of Arts degree program.
+Students interested in pursuing computer science as a major may do so as an option under the Bachelor of Science in computer science & engineering curriculum or under the Bachelor of Science degree program or the Bachelor of Arts degree program.

 Programs in Engineering

-The undergraduate engineering programs cover four years, but in five years a student may complete a joint degree in liberal arts and engineering with a major in each college.
+The undergraduate engineering programs cover four years, but in five years a student can complete a joint degree in liberal arts & engineering with a major in each college.
 First-year engineering students may select a specific engineering major when they enroll or remain undecided during the first semester.
 Engineering students may apply to change from one engineering program to another at the end of one or two semesters; later changes are more difficult but may be possible.
 Changes from one major program to another may be limited due to enrollment restrictions in the program.
-Students in the College of Arts and Sciences who apply to transfer to the College of Engineering will be subject to a review of their academic performance at Bucknell for entrance into any engineering program, and subject to enrollment limitations that may be in place in specific degree programs.
+Students in the College of Arts & Sciences who apply to transfer to the College of Engineering will be subject to a review of their academic performance at Bucknell for entrance into any engineering program, and subject to enrollment limitations that may be in place in specific degree programs.
 Specific information may be obtained from the associate dean, College of Engineering.
-During the fall term, all first-year engineering students take calculus, physics, an elective and an introductory engineering course, ENGR 100 Exploring Engineering (unless they have earned AP or other credit or have a special educational need).
+During the fall term, all first-year engineering students take calculus, physics, an elective, and an introductory engineering course, ENGR 100 Exploring Engineering (unless they have earned AP or other credit, or have a special educational need).
 In the spring term, they take the first course in their engineering major.
 The sophomore year continues the emphasis on science and mathematics, and introduces courses in the engineering sciences, such as mechanics, thermodynamics, fluids, and materials.
 During the junior and senior years, most of the work is concerned with the principles of the student’s major engineering discipline.